 - Irregular heartbeat

 - High or low blood pressure

 What to Do If You Suspect an Adderall Overdose

 If an Adderall overdose is suspected, call 911 immediately.
 If possible, provide first responders with any available information regarding the overdose, including the patient’s age, medical conditions, prescription or illicit drug use and how much Adderall they may have ingested.
-Medical treatment for an Adderall overdose includes close medical monitoring, medications and supportive care to address symptoms such as heart attacks or seizures.
+Amphetamine overdose treatment includes close medical monitoring, medications and supportive care to address symptoms such as heart attacks or seizures.

 SAMHSA.
 “Key Substance Use and Mental Health Indicators in the United States: Results from the 2018 National Survey on Drug Use and Health.”
 August 2019.
 Accessed October 17, 2019.

 National Institute on Drug Abuse.
 “Prescription Stimulants.”
 June 2018.
 Accessed October 17, 2019.